fluffyloopy/Line-sticker-downloader/README.md

 popup: popup stickers only.

+audio: sticker audios only.

-both: both static and animated stickers will be downloaded.
+both: both audio and animated stickers will be downloaded.

 Anything else: exit the program without downloading.